marekhudyma/marekhudyma.github.io/_posts/2021-03-20-java-16-new-features.md

 ## [JEP 376: ZGC: Concurrent Thread-Stack Processing](https://openjdk.java.net/jeps/376)

 This feature moves ZGC thread-stack processing from safepoints to a concurrent phase, allows sub-millisecond pauses inside GC safepoints, even on large heaps.
-Removing the final source of latency in the ZGC garbage collector will greatly improve performance and efficiency of applications in this and subsquent releases.
+Removing the final source of latency in the ZGC garbage collector will greatly improve performance and efficiency of applications in this and subsequent releases.

 ## [JEP 387: Elastic Metaspace](https://openjdk.java.net/jeps/387)